bahmoudd/arch-install-guide/README.md

  - **Release 2024-10-06**
    - Fixed a broken ToC item
-   - Updated guide version number
+   - Updated ISO version number
    - Added a few items to guide explanatory notes
    - Added a few entries to the glossary
    - Made the guide more generic to make it easier for readers with NVMe drives on their PCs